spginebaugh/muscle-aging-ml/README.md

 ### Analyses & Scripts

-The code to for the preprocessing of the dataset can be found [here](https://github.com/spginebaugh/muscle_aging_ML/tree/main/scripts/preparation)
+The code for the preprocessing of the dataset can be found [here](https://github.com/spginebaugh/muscle_aging_ML/tree/main/scripts/preparation)

 The results and visualization of the analysis can be found [here](https://github.com/spginebaugh/muscle_aging_ML/blob/main/scripts/analysis/MOFA_results_plotting_and_enrichment.md)